yzu1103309/YouTube-Downloader/README.md

 ## Installation

-Support Ubuntu 22.04 and Windows (tested)
+Support Ubuntu 22.04 and Windows (both tested)

 Download .deb or .exe from release tab and install.